savonet/book/language.md

   - : [string] = ["a", "42", "hello"]
   ```
 - `string.match`: test whether a string matches a regular expression,\TODO{give
-  an example}
+  an example and explain basics of regexps}
-- `string.replace`: replace substrings matching a regular expression.\TODO{give
+- `string.replace`: replace substrings matching a regular expression.
-  an example}

 ### Booleans